bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/adrian.bitlan/index.md

 ### Week 19 - 25 May

+Integrated all components: RFID, keypad, LCD, LEDs, servo, and buzzer.
+Finalized logic and behavior for access granted/denied.
+System fully functional and stable.

 ## Hardware

 • **Raspberry Pi Pico 2W** → Acts as the central controller, coordinating all inputs and outputs for access control.